 Joe Robinson is among the hottest young exponents of the Merle Travis/Chet Atkins approach to guitar.
-This is abundantly apparent on “Let the Guitar Do the Talkin’” (see transcription on page 92 of the print/digital edition of the magazine), a standout track from the Australian guitarist’s latest album, Undertones, which, with its breakneck-speed fingerpicking, speaks to an effortless mastery of the idiom.
+This is abundantly apparent on “Let the Guitar Do the Talkin’” (see transcription from this issue), a standout track from the Australian guitarist’s latest album, Undertones, which, with its breakneck-speed fingerpicking, speaks to an effortless mastery of the idiom.

 Robinson, 28 and now based in Nashville, has long been celebrated as a virtuoso guitarist, as well as a singer-songwriter.
 He was an obvious prodigy when he picked up the guitar at 10; by the age of 11, he was touring with Tommy Emmanuel.